ChartIQ/Charting-Library---Angular-2.0-Seed-Project/README.md

 These are the basic instructions to get this project running with no extra features:

 - Clone this repository.
-- Extract the contents of your zipped copy of the ChartIQ library on your computer, from this folder move `chartiq.js` and `quoteFeedSimulator.js` into `src/chartiq_library/js`.
+- Extract the contents of your zipped copy of the ChartIQ library on your computer.
+From this folder, move `chartiq.js` and `quoteFeedSimulator.js` into `src/chartiq_library/js`.
 You may be prompted about overwriting the contents of `src/chartiq_library/js`.
 These pre-existing files are just stub files and should be overwritten.
-If you have any questions about where these files should go, follow their expected path backwards from either the `chart.service.ts` or `chart.component.ts`.
+If you have any questions about where these files should go, follow their expected path backwards from either `chart.service.ts` or `chart.component.ts`.
-- Copy the extracted CSS and if you would like sass folders from your ChartIQ library into `src/chartiq_library`.
+- Copy the extracted CSS (and sass folders, if you like) from your ChartIQ library into `src/chartiq_library`.
 - Run `npm install` to install dependencies.
 It is strongly recommended to not have any of the dependencies installed globally.
 - Run `npm start` to start up the dev server.
 - Open your browser to [`http://localhost:3000`](http://localhost:3000).